Change Indicator

 Why This Indicator Matters

 Babies born with low-birth weight are more likely than babies of normal weight to have health problems and require specialized medical care in the neonatal intensive care unit.
 Low-birth weight is typically caused by premature birth and fetal growth restriction, both of which are influenced by a mother's health and genetics.
 The most important things an expectant mother can do to prevent low birth weight are to seek prenatal care, take prenatal vitamins, stop smoking, and stop drinking alcohol and using drugs.
-For more info, see Measuring What Matters Miami Dade.
+For more info, see National Institute of Child Health: Promoting a Healthy Pregnancy

 What the data shows